cas-bioinf/covid19retrospective/data_description.md

 - `worst_condition` the worst breathing level recorded or `Death` for deceased patients
 - `first_day_invasive`, `last_day_invasive` the first and last days the patient was recorded as having invasive breathing support (`MV` or `ECMO`) - note that if the patient is removed from invasive ventilation and then deteriorates once more, this range will included some days without invasive ventilation.
+- `days_hospitalized` total number of days hospitalized until death, discharge or data collection, ie. is right censored if `outcome` is `Hospitalized` or `Transferred`.
 - `took_hcq` Took Hydroxychloroquine at least once?
 Boolean
 - `took_az` Took Azithromycin at least once?
 Boolean
 - `took_kaletra` Took Kaletra (Lopinavir/Ritonavir) at least once?
 Boolean